caltechlibrary/newt/newt.1.md

 `template`
 : (required) This is the path to the template associated with request.
 NOTE: Pandoc web service does not support partial templates.
 Mustache does support partial templates

-`partials`
-: (optional) A list of paths to partial Handlebars templates used by `.template`.

-`vocabulary`
-: (opitonal) A path to a "vocabulary" file which is read in when the Newt Handlebars is started and the contents are available to the template for processing.

-`options`
+`document`
-: (optional) An object that can be merged in with JSON received for processing by your Handlbears template
+: (optional) An object that that holds environment for the template.
+Becomes `.document` in the template markup.

 `debug`
 : (optional) this turns on debugging output for this template